tektoncd/pipeline/docs/tasks.md

 was executing before receiving a "stop" signal, the `Sidecar` keeps running, eventually causing the `TaskRun` to time out with an error.
 For more information, see [issue 1347](https://github.com/tektoncd/pipeline/issues/1347).

+### Specifying a display name

+The `displayName` field is an optional field that allows you to add a user-facing name to the task that may be used to populate a UI.

 ### Adding a description